 Inform your healthcare professional if:

 Some medications may prevent this medication from working effectively.
-Inform your healthcare professional if you have taken any medication since the last 4 weeks to ensure the correct type of emergency contraceptive has been prescribed for you.
+Inform your healthcare professional if you have taken any medication during the last 4 weeks to ensure the correct type of emergency contraceptive has been prescribed for you.

 Pack this medication into a black trash bag and seal it tightly before throwing into the rubbish chute or bin.